sunbains/tide-cloud-cli/docs/SQL_LIKE_SYNTAX.md

-# SQL-like DSL Syntax for TiDB Cloud CLI
+# SQL-like Syntax for TiDB Cloud CLI

 This document describes the SQL-like syntax for the TiDB Cloud CLI DSL, which provides a familiar interface for users accustomed to SQL while maintaining full compatibility with the existing DSL parser.
-The implementation includes a powerful Reverse Polish Notation (RPN) based condition evaluator for complex WHERE clauses.
+The implementation includes a simple WHERE clause interface.

 ## Overview

-The SQL-like parser transforms SQL-style commands into the existing DSL syntax, allowing users to use familiar SQL patterns while leveraging the robust existing parser infrastructure.
-The WHERE clause evaluation uses an advanced RPN-based system that supports complex boolean expressions with proper operator precedence.
+The SQL-like parser transforms SQL-style commands into the existing DSL syntax, allowing users to use familiar SQL patterns while leveraging the existing parser infrastructure.
+The WHERE clause evaluation uses an  RPN-based system that supports boolean expressions with operator precedence.

 **Supported SQL-like commands:**
 - `SELECT * FROM CLUSTER [WHERE condition]` - List clusters with advanced filtering